YCAMInterlab/GRPContractForm/MANUAL_English.md

 >
 > a) 	The Host shall pay **** yen (tax excluded; hereinafter "Commission") to the Researcher only for the Work defined in Article 2.
 The Commission shall cover daily wages, travel expenses in the country of residence (except for the expenses specified in Article 12.2 a), as well as costs of insurance and visa formalities in the country of residence.
 Regarding payment of Commission based on the above definition, the Researcher shall issue estimates and invoices to the Host.
 >
-> b) 	The Host shall pay 50% of the Commission as defined above by bank transfer to an account specified by the Researcher by x xx, 20xx (bank fees to be covered by the Host).
+> b) 	The Host shall pay fifty (50)% of the Commission as defined above by bank transfer to an account specified by the Researcher by x xx, 20xx (bank fees to be covered by the Host).
 > The Host shall pay the remaining part of the Commission by bank transfer to an account specified by the Researcher by x xx, 20xx (bank fees to be covered by the Host).
 >
 > c) 	The Host shall pay the entire amount without deducting taxes, bank fees or other expenses for reasons not specified in this Agreement.